 The computer attendance database is the official record of attendance.
-The computer attendance database shall be considered final on the 14th calendar day following the end of the term/module.
+The 14th calendar day following the end of the term/module, the computer attendance database shall be considered final.

-LEAVE OF ABSENCE POLICY
+LEAVE OF ABSENCE POLICY (MODULAR PROGRAMS ONLY)

-Everest permits students to request a leave of absence (LOA) as long as the leave does not exceed a total of 180 days during any 12-month period (For Texas: may not exceed 180 calendar days with programs more than 600 hours) (for programs with 200 hours or more but less than 600 hours, the total number of days of leave granted may not exceed 60 calendar days), starting from the first day of the first leave, that there is a reasonable expectation that the student will return, and as long as there are documented, legitimate extenuating circumstances that require the students to interrupt their education.
-An LOA will not be granted for any of the following reasons:
+Everest permits students to request a leave of absence (LOA) as long as the leave does not exceed a total of 180 days during any 12-month period (for program with 200 hours or more but less than 600 hours, the total number of days of leave granted may not exceed 60 calendar days), starting from the first day of the first leave, that there is a reasonable expectation that the student will return, and as long as there are documented, legitimate extenuating circumstances that require the students to interrupt their education, an LOA will not be granted for any of the following reasons: